By climbing 3 steps.

 So it goes through a contact with the ground (humus), either with your feet (enjoying long walks, hikes, times in the nature), or with your hands (gardening obviously… but also participating in voluntary nature projects)

-Generally speaking, take the time, even from the cities, to reconnect with ourself, others, the living.
+Generally speaking, it is time to find the the time, even from the cities, to reconnect with ourself, other human beings, the living.

 Because this rebuilt link with nature is the true driving force behind our actions, the one that will help us to find a right place, meaningful, really satisfying - as Joanna Macy nicely wrote: “Find our vocation is to find the intersection between our deep joy and the deep needs of the world.”